 Since the 1930s, organizing movements for social justice in the U.S. have largely been built on secular assumptions.
 But what if Christians were to shape their organizing around the implications of the truth that God is real and Jesus is risen?
 Reverend Alexia Salvatierra and theologian Peter Heltzel propose a model of organizing that arises from their Christian convictions, with implications for all faiths.

-World Relief staffers Matthew Soerens and Jenny Hwang move beyond the rhetoric to offer a Christian response to immigration.
+World Relief staffers Matthew Soerens and Jenny Yang move beyond the rhetoric to offer a Christian response to immigration.
 With careful historical understanding and thoughtful policy analysis, they debunk myths about immigration, show the limits of the current immigration system and offer concrete ways for you to welcome and minister to your immigrant neighbors.

 An easy way to find your next textbook by field and subject: